networknext/next/docs/run_your_own_client_and_server.md

 ./bin/client
 ```

-Your client should connect to the server and will now 'upgrade' the connection.
+Your client should connect to the server and have its connectioned 'upgraded' by the server.
 This starts the process of tracking your session in the portal, and deciding if it needs to be accelerated or not.

 ```
 gaffer@macbook next % run client